 - Do your developers have experience in working with this API?
 (Bear in mind that if you want to integrate an API your developers have never worked with, there is a risk that integration will take a long time and cost much more than expected.)

 If you want to launch a solution that has functionality for processing payments, a payment API definitely can be a good choice.
-This will not only reduce the time needed for development (and consequently, the cost) but also ensure a high level of security and stability of payment processing.
+This will not only reduce the time needed for development and design (and consequently, the cost) but also ensure a high level of security and stability of payment processing.

 At Cogniteq, we are always ready to help you build innovative and reliable solutions that will boost the growth of your business and increase the loyalty of your clients.
 Contact us via our website!
 We would be happy to become your IT partner for years to come.